RhetTbull/autofile/README.md

            week number of year: '2020-23'.
 If used with no template will return null value.
 See https://strftime.org/ for help on strftime templates.

-Punctuation Fields

-Field           Description
-{comma}         A comma: ','
-{semicolon}     A semicolon: ';'
-{questionmark}  A question mark: '?'
-{pipe}          A vertical pipe: '|'
-{percent}       A percent sign: '%'
-{openbrace}     An open brace: '{'
-{closebrace}    A close brace: '}'
-{openparens}    An open parentheses: '('
-{closeparens}   A close parentheses: ')'
-{openbracket}   An open bracket: '['
-{closebracket}  A close bracket: ']'
-{newline}       A newline: '\n'
-{lf}            A line feed: '\n', alias for {newline}
-{cr}            A carriage return: '\r'
-{crlf}          a carriage return + line feed: '\r\n'

-Within the template system, many punctuation characters have special meaning,
-e.g. {} indicates a template field and this means that some punctuation
-characters cannot be inserted into the template.
-Thus, if you want to insert
-punctuation into the rendered template value, you can use these punctuation
-fields to do so.
-For example, {openbrace}value{closebrace} will render to
-{value}.
 ```